JekaterinaShashkina/JekaterinaShashkina/README.md

 - 👋 Hi, I’m @JekaterinaShashkina
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Go and JavaScript
-- 💞️ I’m looking to collaborate on new prohect in KoodJohvi
+- 💞️ I’m looking to collaborate on new project in KoodJohvi
 - 📫 How to reach me ...
 Please write me in DM

 <!---